udippant/base-drafts/draft-ietf-quic-http.md

 commutative, both sender and receiver must apply them in the same order to ensure that both sides have a consistent view of the stream dependency tree.
 HTTP/2 specifies priority assignments in PRIORITY frames and (optionally) in HEADERS frames.
-To achieve in-order delivery of priority changes in HTTP/QUIC, PRIORITY frames are sent on the control stream and the PRIORITY section is removed from the HEADERS frame.
+To achieve in-order delivery of priority changes in HTTP/QWIK, PRIORITY frames are sent on the control stream and the PRIORITY section is removed from the HEADERS frame.

 Likewise, HPACK was designed with the assumption of in-order delivery.
 A sequence of encoded header blocks must arrive (and be decoded) at an endpoint in the same order in which they were encoded.
 This ensures that the dynamic state at the two endpoints remains in sync.
-As a result, HTTP/QUIC uses a modified version of HPACK, described in [QPACK].
+As a result, HTTP/QWIK uses a modified version of HPACK, described in [QPACK].

-Frame type definitions in HTTP/QUIC often use the QUIC variable-length integer encoding.
+Frame type definitions in HTTP/QWIK often use the QWIK variable-length integer encoding.
 In particular, Stream IDs use this encoding, which allow for a larger range of possible values than the encoding used in HTTP/2.
-Some frames in HTTP/QUIC use an identifier rather than a Stream ID (e.g. Push IDs in PRIORITY frames).
+Some frames in HTTP/QWIK use an identifier rather than a Stream ID (e.g. Push IDs in PRIORITY frames).
 Redefinition of the encoding of extension frame types might be necessary if the encoding includes a Stream ID.

-Because the Flags field is not present in generic HTTP/QUIC frames, those frames which depend on the presence of flags need to allocate space for flags as part of their frame payload.
+Because the Flags field is not present in generic HTTP/QWIK frames, those frames which depend on the presence of flags need to allocate space for flags as part of their frame payload.

-Other than this issue, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with a control stream in HTTP/QUIC.
+Other than this issue, frame type HTTP/2 extensions are typically portable to QWIK simply by replacing Stream 0 in HTTP/2 with a control stream in HTTP/QWIK.
-HTTP/QUIC extensions will not assume ordering, but would not be harmed by ordering, and would be portable to HTTP/2 in the same manner.
+HTTP/QWIK extensions will not assume ordering, but would not be harmed by ordering, and would be portable to HTTP/2 in the same manner.

 Below is a listing of how each HTTP/2 frame type is mapped:

 DATA (0x0):
-: Padding is not defined in HTTP/QUIC frames.
+: Padding is not defined in HTTP/QWIK frames.
 See {{frame-data}}.

 HEADERS (0x1):
 : As described above, the PRIORITY region of HEADERS is not supported.
 A separate PRIORITY frame MUST be used.
-Padding is not defined in HTTP/QUIC frames.
+Padding is not defined in HTTP/QWIK frames.
 See {{frame-headers}}.

 PRIORITY (0x2):